syncfusion/blazor-docs/src/gantt/gantt-chart/task-dependencies.md

 Argument |Default value |Description
 -----|-----|-----
-args.validateMode.RespectLink | false | In this validation mode, the predecessor links get high priority.
+args.ValidateMode.RespectLink | false | In this validation mode, the predecessor links get high priority.
 With this mode enabled, when the successor task is moved before the predecessor task’s end date, the editing will be reverted, and dates will be validated based on the dependency links. args.ValidateMode.RemoveLink | false | In this validation mode, the taskbar editing gets high priority.
 For inappropriate task dates, the dependency links will be removed and tasks will be moved to the edited date. args.ValidateMode.PreserveLinkWithEditing | true | In this validation mode, the taskbar editing will be considered along with the dependency links.
 This relationship will be maintained by updating the offset value of predecessors.